Skip to contents

 state

-<chr> 2-character state abbreviation.
-If it is the only input, one other parameter besides entype and country is required.
+<chr> State abbreviation.
+If the only input, one other parameter besides entity or country is required.

 zip